🎉 Beta launch - The Expert Report is free during the entire launch period. Try it now →

 Learn More

 To understand how these parameters integrate into a complete valuation, consult our guide on the DCF method for SMEs.
 If you run a tech company, our article onvaluing SaaS businesses details the specifics of that sector.
+For the full WACC matrix across all 11 sectors and 10 countries (with downloadable CSV/JSON), see our valuation benchmarks data hub.
 Ready to calculate your own valuation?
-Launch a free simulation β†’
+Launch a free simulation →